albert0-hernandez/besu-orion-network-bug/hyperledger-besu-orion-network/README.md

 # JVM options in nodes

-All besu nodes have the following JVM options set by default, set in file config/templates/docker-compose-microservices.yaml, line 16.
+To allow the analysis of node performance, all besu nodes have the following JVM options set by default, set in file config/templates/docker-compose-microservices.yaml, line 16.
+With this configuration, external tools such as JVisualVM can be connected to the JMX port, in order to obtain different metrics.

 `-Xms2G -Xmx4G -XX:NewRatio=1 -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=8888 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false`